satiniize/satiniize/README.md

 Hi, I go by satiniize online.
-I'm a mechanical engineer by trade but I like to do programming as well.
+I'm a mechanical engineer who also codes.
+I love building things, both physically and digitally.
+I mostly do web dev and game dev.